 - examination of your pupils with a light to see if they respond properly

-- examination of your retina with a lighted magnifying lens to see the health of blood vessels and the optic nerve
+- examination of your retina, at the back of the eye, with a lighted magnifying lens to see the health of blood vessels and your optic nerve

-- a colorblindness test (you look at circles of multicolored dots with numbers, symbols, or shapes in them)
+- a colorblindness test, in which you look at circles of multicolored dots with numbers, symbols, or shapes in them

 - can differentiate colors

-- have no other abnormalities with the optic nerve, retina, and eye muscles
+- have no other abnormalities of the optic nerve, retina, and eye muscles

 - have no other signs of eye disease or conditions